 Hours & Tickets

 Dutch Springs is open April to November and on New Year's Day.
-Times for scuba and general admission may be different, please see calendar here for hours and rates for each activity.
+Times for scuba and general admission may be different, please see calendar here for hours, rates for each activity, and any coupons or discounted tickets available.

 Dutch Springs is a premier site for birthday parties, corporate picnics, family reunions and group outings.
 The summer day camp is very popular for the age groups up to 13 years old.